Skydrag42/GCC_Unity_Forma_Class2/Class2.md

 ### Setting colliders

 Test the scene, and try bumping into a tree.
-Oh, *flûte*!
+Oh, *flÃ»te*!
 You go right through them.
 That's because we haven't set any colliders for the objects.

 To do so, we have to go to the import settings of the models.